Jalen Jones

-Jalen Jones (born May 27, 1993) is an American professional basketball player for U-BT Cluj-Napoca of the Romanian Liga Națională.
+Jalen Jones (born May 27, 1993) is an American professional basketball player who last played for the Converge FiberXers of the Philippine Basketball Association (PBA).
 He played college basketball for the SMU Mustangs and the Texas A&M Aggies.

 High school career

 Jones first attended Mansfield Timberview High School.
 In his junior season, he averaged 18.8 points and 9.8 rebounds and was selected first team all-district and first team all-region.
 In his senior season he transferred to Justin F. Kimball High School where he averaged 18.0 points and 9.0 rebounds and was named to the 2011 all-state tournament team.

 College career

 After graduating from high school, Jones began his collegiate career at Southern Methodist University, where he averaged 14 points and 7 rebounds per game as a sophomore.
-He redshirted a year and transferred to Texas A&M. As a junior, he was named to the second-team All-SEC and teamed with Danuel House to lead the Aggies to the NIT.
+He redshirted a year and transferred to Texas A&M. As a junior, he was named to the second-team All-SEC and teamed with Danuel House Jr. to lead the Aggies to the NIT.
 Jones was named to the coaches' first-team All-SEC as a senior, and the Aggies reached the NCAA Tournament.
 He averaged 15 points and seven rebounds per game during his final season at Texas A&M.